mohammedali58/chemiCleanTask/ChemiClean/README.md

 ## This task took about 6 hours
 I tried in This task to write a clean code with a structured design

+### and things would improve if i have time is number and quality of unit test cases and user interface design quality